pingbird/llama/stdlib.md

 mFromVec cmp vec k v // gets a map where m[k(e)] = v(e)
-mKeys m // gets a vector of all the keys mValues m // gets a vector of all the values mGet cmp m k d // returns m[k] or d if absent where cmp is the comparison function to use on keys, for example uEQ mSet cmp m k e // sets m[k] to e mExists cmp m k // returns true if m contains the key k mContains cmp m v // returns true of m contains the value v
+mKeys m // gets a vector of all the keys mValues m // gets a vector of all the values mGet cmp m k d f // returns f(m[k]) or d if absent where cmp is the comparison function to use on keys, for example uEQ mSet cmp m k e // sets m[k] to e mExists cmp m k // returns true if m contains the key k mContains cmp m v // returns true of m contains the value v